-Legal sports betting in California is coming, but questions remain as to when exactly that will happen and who will be in control of it once it’s available to the public.
+Legal sports betting in California will likely become a reality at some point, but questions remain as to when this will happen and who will be in control of it once it’s available to the public.

-However, complications between the state’s tribes, racetrack owners, and cardroom owners have hindered this.
+Complications between the state’s tribes, racetrack owners, and cardroom owners have pushed legalized betting further out.

 Efforts to make legal sports betting in California a reality date all the way back to 2016, two years before the federal ban on the activity known as PASPA was repealed.
 But, the state’s tribal gaming compact has stomped out those efforts in the past.

-Who will get the nod in 2020: The Tribes?
+Who will get the nod: The Tribes?
 The State?
 Neither?

-2018 – In June of 2018, a group known as Californians for Sports Betting filed a petition in order to get the issue on the 2020 November ballot.
+In June of 2018, a group known as Californians for Sports Betting filed a petition in order to get the issue on the 2020 November ballot.
 Their deadline was in February of 2019 and they had to collect 623,211 in order to qualify to be on the ballot.
 The initiative collected zero signatures and was doomed before it even began.
-The petition would have allowed cardrooms to have sportsbooks which falls directly against tribal interests.
+The petition would have allowed cardrooms to have sportsbooks that fall directly against tribal interests.

-2019 – With a petition having failed in the early part of the year, Assemblyman Adam Gray came back with another sports betting bill titled ACA 16 in June of 2019.
+With a petition having failed in the early part of the year, Assemblyman Adam Gray came back with another sports betting bill titled ACA 16 in June of 2019.
 This time he had the help of Senator Bill Dodd who introduced matching legislation in the Senate through SCA 6.
-The bills didn’t include any specific information and were more of a place holder until 2020 would begin.
+The bills didn’t include any specific information and were more of a placeholder until 2020 would begin.

 In November of 2019, a total of 18 of the state’s tribes banded together in order to file their own petition to get CA sports betting on the November 2020 ballot.
 The terms of their petition are less attractive for sports bettors in that the only places that sportsbooks could exist is in tribal casinos.